crispzips/managingwordpress/README.md

 Navigate to the editor of an existing page, or create a new page to play with your new SiteOrigin plugins.

-You'll see the basic "New Page" editor where you can add media or text.
+You'll see the basic "New Page" editor where you can add media or text (the one we played with in the previous section).
 At the top right of the editor box, you will see three tabs: "Visual," "Text," and "Page Builder."

 * Click the "Page Builder" tab